Wotcnt/Polyrifringence-Engine/README.md

 ---

 <details>
-<summary> 💠 Specific Use Cases ⇄ Practical Applications of the Polyrifringence Engine 💠</summary>
+<summary>💠Specific Use Cases ⇄ Practical Applications of the Polyrifringence Engine💠</summary>

 ### 🔲 Polyrifringence Engine - Applied Domains 🔳
 Here are 12 key use cases and examples of how to manipulate the system or incorporate it into real-world scenarios: